-To use Knowledge in your mobile app, enable it in your org, create knowledge articles, and set up a community.
+To use Knowledge in your mobile app, enable it in your org, create knowledge articles, and set up an Experience Cloud.

 - 1. Enable Salesforce Knowledge and verify that you have Knowledge licenses.
 To learn more, see Enable Salesforce Knowledge in Salesforce Help. - 2.
 In the user settings for those users you choose to administer the knowledge base, select Knowledge User.